Jack Fritscher: Drummer magazine

 As an analyst and framer of gay linguistics in the first post-Stonewall decade when gay journalists were inventing new words for the emerging gay culture, Fritscher coined the gay-identity word homomasculinity, as well as redefining S&M as "Sensuality and Mutuality" (1974).
 As such, he self-described as homomasculinist, which falls within the larger group of masculinist men.
 Documenting on page and on screen the dawn of the "Daddy" and "Bear" movements, Fritscher was the first writer and editor to feature "older men" (Drummer 24, September 1978) in the gay press.

-Fritscher's eyewitness recollections and interviews of Drummer history was published in 2007 as GAY PIONEERS How Drummer Magazine Shaped Gay Popular Culture 1965-1999.
+Fritscher's eyewitness recollections and interviews of Drummer history was published in 2007 as GAY PIONEERS How Drummer Magazine Shaped Gay Popular Culture 1965–1999.

 A selection of Fritscher's writing in Drummer was published in 2008 as Gay San Francisco: Eyewitness Drummer.

-Man2Man magazine
+Genre publishing

-After leaving Drummer, Fritscher published a raunchy zine, Man2Man.
-It lasted for eight quarterly issues (1980–1981, according to copyright dates), preceded by an introductory/marketing issue.
-Under the slogans "What You're Looking For Is Looking for You" and "The Mag You Can Stick Your Nose In," it consisted of 44-60 pages, primarily created on a typewriter.
-Each issue had totally uncensored and sometimes weird personal ads, readers' letters, pictures from Old Reliable, Rex, and others, interviews, pornographic fiction by Fritscher, ads by purveyors of erotic merchandise, and articles on such topics as "Clothes Harvesting" (stealing athletes' clothes from locker rooms), jockstraps, cigars, and other fetishes which by today's standards are extreme.
-Mark Hemry is identified as the publisher and credited with graphic design.
+After leaving Drummer, Fritscher published eight quarterly issues of the raunchy gay zine Man2Man between 1980 and 1981.
+Primarily created on typewriter, under the slogans "What You're Looking For Is Looking for You" and "The Mag You Can Stick Your Nose In," issues ranged from 44 to 60 pages.
+Contents included uncensored and sometimes bizarre personal ads, readers' letters, artwork from Old Reliable, Rex, and others, interviews, pornographic fiction by Fritscher, ads by purveyors of erotic merchandise, and articles on such topics as "Clothes Harvesting" (stealing athletes' clothes from locker rooms), jockstraps, cigars, and other extreme fetishes.
+Mark Hemry is credited as publisher and graphic designer.